Control register: CR5–7

-Additional Control registers in x86-64 series
+Additional Control registers in Intel x86-64 series

 EFER

 Extended Feature Enable Register (EFER) is a model-specific register added in the AMD K6 processor, to allow enabling the SYSCALL/SYSRET instruction, and later for entering and exiting long mode.
 This register becomes architectural in AMD64 and has been adopted by Intel as IA32_EFER.
 Its MSR number is 0xC0000080.

 CR8

 CR8 is a new register accessible in 64-bit mode using the REX prefix.
 CR8 is used to prioritize external interrupts and is referred to as the task-priority register (TPR).

 The AMD64 architecture allows software to define up to 15 external interrupt-priority classes.
 Priority classes are numbered from 1 to 15, with priority-class 1 being the lowest and priority-class 15 the highest.
 CR8 uses the four low-order bits for specifying a task priority and the remaining 60 bits are reserved and must be written with zeros.

 System software can use the TPR register to temporarily block low-priority interrupts from interrupting a high-priority task.
 This is accomplished by loading TPR with a value corresponding to the highest-priority interrupt that is to be blocked.
 For example, loading TPR with a value of 9 (1001b) blocks all interrupts with a priority class of 9 or less, while allowing all interrupts with a priority class of 10 or more to be recognized.
 Loading TPR with 0 enables all external interrupts.
 Loading TPR with 15 (1111b) disables all external interrupts.

 The TPR is cleared to 0 on reset.